tcltk/tcl/doc/markdown/InitSubSyst.md

 # Description

-The **Tcl\_InitSubsystems** procedure initializes the Tcl library.
-This procedure is typically invoked as the very first thing in the application's main program.
+The **Tcl\_InitSubsystems** procedure initializes various Tcl subsystems.
+It should be called by any additional Tcl threads created after the main thread in a Tcl application that wish to use Tcl facilities without creating an interpreter.
+Threads that create interpreters using [Tcl\_CreateInterp][CrtInterp] do not need to call this function, provided that [Tcl\_CreateInterp][CrtInterp] is the first call into Tcl from that thread.

+Note that the main thread must have first called either [TclZipfs\_AppHook][zipfs] or [Tcl\_FindExecutable][FindExec] to perform application-wide Tcl initialization before additional threads using Tcl are created. **Tcl\_InitSubsystems** does not suffice for this purpose and should only be used to initialize Tcl in secondary threads.
+It need not be called in the main thread invoking one of the two aforementioned functions.

-The result of **Tcl\_InitSubsystems** is the full Tcl version with build information (e.g., **9.0.0+abcdef...abcdef.gcc-1002**).
+The result of **Tcl\_InitSubsystems** is the full Tcl version string, including build information (for example, **9.0.0+abcdef...abcdef.gcc-1002**).

-**Tcl\_InitSubsystems** is very similar in use to [Tcl\_FindExecutable][FindExec].
-It can be used when Tcl is used as utility library, no other encodings than utf-8, iso8859-1 or utf-16 are used, and no interest exists in the value of [info nameofexecutable][info].
-The system encoding will not be extracted from the environment, but falls back to utf-8.
+[CrtInterp]: CrtInterp.md
 [FindExec]: FindExec.md
-[info]: info.md
+[zipfs]: zipfs.md